Adam’s Wine Reading Answers 2024: IELTS Reading Practice Test with Answers

 1. What about the future?
 According to projections, two-thirds of the world’s population would be without fresh water by 2025.
 However, the future has arrived in a rising number of parts of the planet.
 While floods have wreaked havoc in certain areas, water scarcity is generating strife in others.
 The Rio Grande failed to reach the Gulf of Mexico for the first time in 50 years in the spring of 2002, pitting the region against the region as they compete for water supplies.
 Due to drought and growing water usage in many regions of the world, there is currently discussion of water becoming the new oil.

 1. Other doom-laden predictions claim that, as the polar ice caps melt, coastal regions and some low-lying islands will almost certainly be drowned by the water.
 Popular exotic sites, which are today frequented by tens of thousands of tourists, will become no-go zones.
 Today’s vacation attractions in southern Europe and others will literally become hotspots, making them too hot to live in or visit.
-It’s impossible not to despair in light of the current weather’s irregular behavior.
+It’s impossible not to despair in light of the current weather’s irregular behaviour.

 1. Some may argue that this pessimism is unfounded, but there has been plenty of evidence that something is wrong with the climate.
 Flooding has been destructive in many regions of the globe.
 The catastrophe shifts from one continent to the next as the seasons change.
 The cost of living is sad, and the environmental impact is worrying.
 We’ll have to get used to it.

-Adam’s Wine Reading Answers 2024
+Adam’s Wine Reading Questions & Answers

-Adam’s Wine Reading Answers 2024
+Adam’s Wine Reading Question (1-8)

 This reading passage has eight paragraphs labelled A – I.